 Want to find out more about her journey?
 Read our full interview with Sonalie Figueiras.

 #WomenSupportingWomen is what Next Chapter is all about.
 Based in Hong Kong, this rewards-based crowdfunding platform is open to female entrepreneurs across Asia.
 It was set up by Nicole Denholder, an Australian who lives in Hong Kong.
 After settling in Hong Kong and eventually leaving her job in finance and consulting, Nicole came up with Next Chapter.
-We admire her passion for female entrepreneurship and empowerment, as well as her determination to change the way funding systems work for women.
+On International Women’s Day 2023, we’d like to shout out to her passion for female entrepreneurship and empowerment, as well as her determination to change the way funding systems work for women.

 Last but not least is Inès Gafsi, best known for being the co-founder of Female Entrepreneurs Worldwide (FEW) alongside Anna Wong.
 This platform has over 20,000 members throughout Asia, offering them a wide range of opportunities to learn, network, and market their own businesses.
 With a highly engaged community of strong-minded businesswomen, FEW has been uniting and empowering women in Hong Kong and beyond.
 In addition to her work at FEW, Inès is also the chairperson for Inspiring Girls Hong Kong, a charity that strives to raise the aspirations of girls (aged 10-18) and provide them with an encouraging environment in Hong Kong.
 The team organises programmes, talks, and other educational events to connect the children with female role models.
-When it comes to inspirational women in Hong Kong, Inès is definitely one of our top picks.
+When it comes to inspirational women in Hong Kong we’re paying tribute to on International Women’s Day 2023, Inès is definitely one of our top picks.